A Linking Campaign Primer

 Get expert help along the way

-I know from experience what it takes to plan and execute a link building campaign.
+I know from 20 years of experience what it takes to plan and execute a link building campaign.
 The tactics and approach need to vary based on the client’s site.
-There’s not a “one size fits all” link building approach you can implement for an archery site and again for an arthritis site.
+There’s not a “one-size-fits-all” approach you can implement for an archery site and again for an arthritis site.
 Link building training is, in my opinion, the best way to help clients prepare for a future where link building must be part of an ongoing strategy.

 About the Author

-Eric Ward founded the Web’s first services for announcing, linking, and publicizing Web sites back in 1994.
-Ward is best known as the person behind the linking campaigns for Amazon.com Books, Weather.com, Rodney Dangerfield (Rodney.com), the AMA, and PBS.org.
-His services won the 1995 Award for Internet Marketing Excellence, and he was selected as one of the Web’s 100 most influential people by Websight magazine.
+Eric Ward founded the Web’s first service for announcing, linking, and publicizing Web sites back in 1994.
+Ward is best known as the person behind the linking campaigns for Amazon.com Books, Weather.com, and the AMA.
 In 2009 Eric was one of 25 people profiled in the book Online Marketing Heroes.
-Eric has spoken at over 150 industry conferences and now publishes LinkMoses Private, a subscription based link opportunity and strategy service.
+In 2013 Eric wrote The Ultimate Guide To Link Building – How to Build Backlinks, Authority and Credibility for Your Website, now in its 3rd printing.
+Eric has spoken at over 150 industry conferences and now publishes LinkMoses Private, a subscription based link opportunity and linking strategy newsletter.
 Eric has written linking strategy and advice columns for SearchEngineLand, MarketingProfs, ClickZ, Search Marketing Standard, SearchEngineGuide, Web Marketing Today, and Ad Age magazine.
-Learn more about Eric and his content publicity and link building services at ericward.com.
+Eric, his wife and three children live in the shadow of the Smokies in Knoxville, Tennessee.